codingLogan/codingLogan.github.io/_posts/2021-01-25-thoughts-on-duplicate-code.md

 }
 ```

 Having two functions like this will just be confusing for a developer to maintain.
-If I encounter this function I have multiple questions going through my mind
+If I encounter this situation I have multiple questions going through my mind
 - Which one is most current?
 - Which one should I use?
 - Are both of these used?